For a long time we though about adding a MAC to our range of PCs to be able for example able to do work with Final Cut Pro and other MAC OS software.

 When you take a closer look you see that outside the non-glare version still allows you to work for some time, however reflections are not ideal and can cause all kind things (or pain) including headache or tiring you.
 You don’t work many hours with such reflections.

-We decided to keep the non-glare version as a professional users who spend a whole, long day in front of the device you really want to work with as least reflection as possible.
+We decided to keep the non-glare version for a professional users who spend a whole, long day in front of the device you really want to work with as least reflection as possible.